flywheel-apps/GRP-14/README.md

 ### CONFIG
 `n_cpus`: [_Optional_] Number of of CPUs/cores to use.
 Default is all available.

-`classification_measurement`: [Optional_] By default the pipeline is run on all classified T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
+`classification_measurement`: [_Optional_] By default the pipeline is run on all classified T1 NIfTI files found in all acquisitions for all sessions for the specified subject.
 However, you can specify a list containing the specific measurements that a given file must have in order to be included.

 `acquisition_regex`: [_Optional_] - By default the gear looks at all acquisitions for candidate input files, however you may specify a regex to only include certain acquisitions across a subject's sessions.

 `3T`: [_Optional_] If the T1-weighted scans were acquired on a 3T scanner, set the `3T`
 configuration option.

 `remove_subjects_dir`: [_Default=True_] Remove Freesurfer's SUBJECTS_DIR.
 Do not save and return all of Freesurfer results.
 Default is TRUE: remove, don't save.
+That is, this gear does *not* save the full Freesurfer output by default.
+If you *do* want to save all of the Freesurfer output, un-check this option.

 ### OUTPUTS
 The results of this gear are .csv files that can be viewed individually on the platform.
 They can also be viewed locally by downloading the .zip archive that contains all of the .csv files.

 These .csv files are named using the name of the project and the measurement.
 Inside each .csv file, the first three columns are the project name, the subject name, and the session label.
 The subject name and session label here may be different from what you see on the Flywheel platform because they are are stripped of any characters that are not numbers, digits, or an underscore.

-This gear does *not* save the full Freesurfer output by default.
-Note that there is a configuration option called "remove_subjects_dir".
-If you *do* want to save all of the Freesurfer output, un-check it.
-This will set it to false so that all of the Freesurfer subject directories will not be removed.
-Instead, they will end up in the .zip archive along with the .csv files.

 If the full Freesurfer output is not removed, the .zip archive will contain individual time points in Freesurfer's $SUBJECTS_DIR/, which